CodersSquad/data-structures/data-abstraction/data-abstraction.md

 The element is added at the beginning of the list

 **Procedure**:
-  - It will look fro the `head`of the list and it will point to the new element
+  - It will look for the `head`of the list and it will point to the new element
   - The new node will have its `next` field pointing to the last node that was pointed by the `head`

 ---